 Think you’re ready to rebrand?
 Get ready.
 These projects are a massive undertaking, and it takes a fully committed team to do it well.
-If you don’t have much experience, there are plenty of stumbling blocks that can derail your plans.
-(Here are 10 major mistakes to avoid if you haven’t been through a rebrand before.)
+If you don’t have much experience, there are plenty of stumbling blocks that can derail your plans at every stage of the rebrand process.
+(Here are some of the major mistakes you can unknowingly make.)

 In our experience, some of the most frustrating and most common issues include things like: